ST-DDT/CommandHelper-CrazyLogin/README.md

 returns true if the given player is registered.

 ### array crazylogin\_is\_loggedIn( playername ):
-returns true if the given player is loggedIn.
+returns true if the given player is logged in.